Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Abstract

 \section{Abstract}

 In this paper, we consider the estimation of regression coefficients and signal-to-noise (SNR) ratio in high-dimensional Generalized Linear Models (GLMs), and explore their implications in inferring popular estimands such as average treatment effects in high dimensional observational studies.
-Under the ``proportional asymptotic'' regime and Gaussian covariates with known (population) covariance $\bSigma$, we derive Consistent and Asymptotically Normal (CAN) estimators of our targets of inference through a Method-of-Moments type of estimators that bypasses estimation of high dimensional nuisance functions and hyperparameter tuning altogether.
+Under the ``proportional asymptotic'' regime and Gaussian covariates with known (population) covariance $\bSigma$, we derive $\sqrt{n}$-Consistent and Asymptotically Normal (CAN) estimators of our targets of inference through a Method-of-Moments type of estimators that bypasses estimation of high dimensional nuisance functions and hyperparameter tuning altogether.
 Additionally, under non-Gaussian covariates, we demonstrate universality of our results under certain additional assumptions on the regression coefficients and $\bSigma$.
-We also demonstrate that knowing $\bSigma$ is not essential to our proposed methodology when the sample covariance matrix estimator is invertible.
-Finally, we complement our theoretical results with numerical experiments and comparisons with existing literature.
+We also demonstrate that knowing $\bSigma$ can be relaxed in our proposed methodology.
+Finally, we complement our theoretical results with extensive numerical experiments, in comparisons with competing methods.

 \allowdisplaybreaks